liveshowy/webauthn_components/webauthn_flows.md

    RegistrationComponent->>ParentLiveView: `{:registration_successful, ...}`
 ```

-Once the parent LiveView receives the `{:registration_successful, ...}` message, it must persist the user, the user's new key.
+Once the parent LiveView receives the `{:registration_successful, ...}` message, it must persist the `%User{}` and `%UserKey{}`.
+The `wac.install` generator casts the new user key as an association in the user params, so both are created at once.

-To keep the user signed in, the LiveView may [create a session token](#token-management), Base64-encode the token, and pass it to a form with for persistence in the client's `sessionStorage`.
+To keep the user signed in, the LiveView may [create a session token](#token-management).

 ### Authentication

 A user wants to sign into an **existing** account.
+If the user is already authenticated when they navigate to `/sign-in`, the LiveView will redirect to `/`.

 ```mermaid
 sequenceDiagram